Politics in thailand essay

 Document 1

 The study of Thai politics has played a central part in enhancing the understanding of democracy and attention in the opposition to the centralized state of the government.
 Centralization also resulted from the economic changes witnessed in the 1960s and 1970s.
 The military in Thailand has greatly resisted democratization which had sparked out coups in the Country.
 Recently, remarkable changes have been made in the political parties in the state.
 For instance, there was consolidation and achievement of a voter.
 In 1973, there was a transition when the Thai university students who were not satisfied with the present political ideologies in the Thai constitution, galvanized support through the country to end the dictatorship.
 This served to shift the Thai politics to become more democratic.
+This revolution from the students was possible because the citizens were not at ease with the economic situations which were present.

 Sign up to view the full document!